sudorandom/kmcd.dev/content/posts/2024/texas-to-hygge/index.md

 As the initial excitement of arrival settled, we began to navigate the realities of daily life in Denmark.
 The first year was a whirlwind of learning and adjusting.

 ### The first year
 The first year went by so quickly.
 I was super excited about every little cultural difference.
 It sounds very strange but grocery shopping took a while to adjust to.
 Not only was everything in a language we didn't understand (we expected that) but it's strange how much you rely on familiar types of packaging and brands when shopping.
-It's funny because *now* I can't even sympathize too much with my past self.
+It's funny because *now* I can't even sympathize too much with my past self because I no longer have any issues with grocery shopping.
 I don't even remember the specifics behind what was so difficult...
 But I do remember having a pasta dish using extremely spicy marinara sauce on accident; the dish ended up being inedible.

+{{< figure src="work.jpg" >}}

 I started my new job.
 We figured out how to sign my daughter up for kindergarten.
 My wife got a part-time job near home.
 We rebuilt our wardrobe since we weren't able to take a lot of clothes over with us.
 I took a stab at learning Danish but I did this with a fully online class and none of the lessons "stuck" for me, and life ended up getting in the way so I would consider this attempt as a failure.